-- Select Yes for Show alphabet links if you want users to be able to browse the glossary in alphabetical order.
+- Select Yes for Show alphabet links if you want users to be able to browse the glossary letter by letter of the alphabet.

 - Select Yes for Show 'ALL' link if you want users to be able to browse all glossary entries at once.

 - Select Yes for Show 'Special' link if you want users to be able to browse using special characters, such as @ or #

 - Select Yes for Allow print view if you want to provide students with a link to a printer-friendly version of the glossary—this is always provided for teachers, as shown below: